 Come with an empty stomach!

-3. Barbacoa en Consomé in Oaxaca
+3. Barbacoa En Consomรฉ in Oaxaca

 Nothing goes to waste in a barbacoa pot.

-4. Menudo in Pátzcuaro
+4. Pozole or Menudo in Pรกtzcuaro

 Fun fact: Menudo is reported to be a hangover cure.
-So menudo is often served during the weekdays and consumed after a hard night of partying the night before.
+So, menudo is often served during the weekdays and consumed after a hard night of partying the night before.

-5. Chilaquiles (aka Mexican Nachos)
+5. Chilaquiles (Aka Mexican Nachos)

 Talk about a substantial upgrade.